A Simple and Fast Algorithm for L1-norm Kernel PCA: Introduction

-In what follows, we always refer to the variance maximization version of $L_1$-norm PCA and we assume that every variable in the input data is standardized with a mean of 0 and standard deviation of 1.
-This paper is organized as follows.
-Section \ref{literature review} reviews recent works on $L_1$-norm PCA, and points out how our work is distinguishable from them.
-Section \ref{reformulation} covers various formulations of the kernel version of $L_1$-norm PCA.
-Through reformulations, we offer an understanding of the problem and based on these understandings we present our algorithm in Section \ref{algorithm}.
-Section \ref{convergence} gives a convergence analysis for our algorithm.
-Lastly, we show the robustness of our algorithm and its application to outlier detection in Section \ref{experiment}.
+The paper is organized as follows.
+Section \ref{literature review} reviews related works and points out how our work is different.
+Section \ref{reformulation} introduces a novel reformulation of $L_1$-norm kernel PCA and provides a geometric interpretation behind it.
+Based on the geometric interpretation, we present an iterative algorithm in Section \ref{algorithm}.
+Section \ref{convergence} provides a convergence analysis for it and the experimental results are followed in Section \ref{experiment}.